quasarbright/PongChamp/notes/interpreter-notes.md

 need to:
 * fix errors, rung call-engine.js, errors not being thrown
     * maybe check to see if importing c library is causing issue??
+    * try running manually in repl to see what interpretProgram returns
 * clean code
 * finish defining simple engine api
 * release PongChamp 0.1.0